krkn-chaos/krkn/docs/getting_started.md

 ```
 node_scenarios:
-  - actions:                                                  # node chaos scenarios to be injected
+  - actions:  # Node chaos scenarios to be injected.
     - <chaos scenario>
     - <chaos scenario>
-    node_name: <node name>                                     # can be left blank
+    node_name: <node name>  # Can be left blank.
     label_selector: <node label>
-    instance_kill_count: <number of ndoes to perform action on>
+    instance_kill_count: <number of nodes on which to perform action>
     timeout: <duration to wait for completion>
     cloud_type: <cloud provider>
 ```